mcguinlu/PRISMA-Checklist/README.md

 The PRISMA 2020 statement comprises a 27-item checklist addressing the introduction, methods, results and discussion sections of a systematic review report, and a 12-item checklist for the abstract.
-This app provides a user-friendly way to pOnce users record a response for each item in the checklist(s) below, they can generate and download a report of their completed checklist in Word or PDF format.
+This app provides a user-friendly way to produce PRISMA checklists.
+Once users record a response for eachitem in the checklist(s) below, they can generate and download a report of their completed checklist in Word or PDF format.

 The app is available at: